Subspecialities in Obstetrics and Gynecology

 Reproductive Endocrinology and Infertility

 The Division of Reproductive Endocrinology and Infertility is staffed by five full-time reproductive endocrinologists.
 The group has an office based invitro fertilization laboratory performing over 6,000 assisted reproductive procedures yearly.
-Through their rotation on this service, residents evaluate and manage patients with endocrinopathies and infertility while obtaining skills in ovulation assessment, semen analysis, OB/GYN ultrasound, endometrial assessment and hysterosalpingography.
+Through their rotation on this service, residents evaluate and manage patients with endocrinopathies and infertility while obtaining skills in ovulation assessment, semen analysis, obstetrics and gynecology ultrasound, endometrial assessment and hysterosalpingography.
 Residents learn the techniques of ovulation induction and assisted reproduction, including intrauterine insemination, in utero fertilization, pre-implantation genetic testing, third party reproduction, and fertility preservation for medical and elective reasons.
 Residents also perform operative hysteroscopy/laparoscopy, tubal surgery, adhesiolysis, and resection and ablation of endometrial implants.

 Female Pelvic Medicine and Reconstructive Surgery